ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The Bog Elfin and the Eastern Pine Elfin are actually closely related, and fall into the pine-feeding group of elfins, which some authors still prefer to put in the separate genus Incisalia.

 The Bog Elfin was not known to Scudder or Harris in the 19th century.
 It was first described in 1934 from a large black spruce bog in the town of Lanoraie, Quebec, and is named for the town.
-It occurs in a few locations in New Brunswick, Quebec, Ontario and Nova Scotia (mapped in Layberry 1998), in many bogs in Maine, a few in New Hampshire, one in New York, and at least one, possibly more, locations in Massachusetts.
-There are probably fewer than 50 documented occurrences (NatureServe 2010; Cech 2004).
+It occurs in several locations in New Brunswick, Quebec, Ontario and Nova Scotia (mapped in Layberry 1998), and in many bogs in Maine, a few in New Hampshire, one in New York, and at least three in Massachusetts.
+There are probably fewer than 50 documented occurrences in North America (NatureServe 2010; Cech 2004).

 Photo: Tom Murray, Tom Swamp, Petersham, Mass., 5-30-2004

 The southern-most known locations for Bog Elfin in North America are in central Massachusetts.
-The main site is at Tom Swamp, part of the Harvard Forest in Petersham.
-Bog Elfin was first discovered there in 1996, so that we have no information about its earlier history in the state.
-There is at present one other location for Bog Elfin in Massachusetts, Rutland, where the species was found in 2001 by Mike Nelson of the state Natural Heritage and Endangered Species Program.
+The most well-known site is at Tom Swamp, part of the Harvard Forest in Petersham.
+Bog Elfin was first discovered in Massachusetts at Tom Swamp in 1996.
+Presumably the species has been present in the state all along, but simply not found by earlier observers.
+There are also two other known state locations for Bog Elfin: Rutland, where the species was found in 2001 by Mike Nelson of the state Natural Heritage and Endangered Species Program, and Ashburnham, where in 2013 Bog Elfin was photographed by Bruce deGraaf and Garry Kessler ( http://brucedegraaf.zenfolio.com/p647890857/e5fec675e and http://garrykessler.zenfolio.com/p862720637/h5fec912a#h5fec9122 ).
 There are a few other possible sites in Massachusetts, for example in Barre and Hardwick, but C. lanoraieensis has not yet been found at these sites.
-Another possible Massachusetts site is in Ashburnham, on Old Colony Road.
 Range-wide, it is not unusual for Bog Elfin to be absent from many seemingly suitable bogs (NatureServe 2010).

 Note to Collectors: Bog Elfin is listed as a Threatened Species in Massachusetts, and collecting without a state-issued permit is prohibited.